 Keep your battery fully charged to prevent any internal damage.

 All batteries lose their charge naturally when not being charged.
-If the charge level drops too low then the they cannot be recovered.
+If the charge level drops too low then they cannot be recovered.
 As well as natural self-discharge, the battery may also have to support electrical loads such as security systems which will drain its power

 Yuasa recommend charging your battery when in storage.
 Intelligent chargers can safely monitor and maintain a battery on or off of your vehicle.
 By using one during extended storage periods, you can prevent any damage, keep the battery at an optimum voltage and allow security systems and ECU memories to remain active.